Tjstretchalot/LoansBot-Site/README.txt

   claim.php -
     Shows the appropriate form for claiming your account

+    Optional Params (GET) to Auto-Fill Form:
+      user_id    - The user id to claim claim_code - The claim code to use

   sharecode.php -
     Shows the appropriate forms for either creating your share code or using another share code.